rwb/ccjs652/README.md

 1. Historically, there have been two major types of waiver: (1) legislative; and (2) judicial.
 Provide a one-sentence description of each type of waiver.
 The New York Juvenile Offender Law discussed in class is an example of which waiver type?
 2. Describe the common-law rule that historically governed the legal responsibility of children accused of crimes.
 3. Why is the issue of *mens rea* particularly relevant for juveniles charged with crimes?
 4. Suppose we do a study and find that kids who receive residential placement are more likely to offend in the future.
-Does this emonstrate that sanctions are criminogenic?
+Does this demonstrate that sanctions are criminogenic?
 Why or why not?
 5. In Gerald Gault’s case, the Arizona Supreme Court concluded that Gault was entitled to due process protections in the juvenile court.
 With that in mind, why did Gault appeal that court’s decision to the U.S. Supreme Court?
 6. In Roper v.
 Simmons (2005), Justice Kennedy discussed the deterrent effects of the death penalty for juvenile offenders.
 What did he conclude?
 7. One issue that arose in the Kent decision was the judge’s statement that he had conducted a “full investigation” prior to Kent’s waiver.
 How did the Supreme Court react to this statement?